renovatebot/docker-renovate/README.md

 ## Usage

-See [docs](https://docs.renovatebot.com/self-hosting/) for additional information to self-hosting renovate with docker.
+Read the [self-hosting docs](https://docs.renovatebot.com/self-hosting/) for more information on how to self-host Renovate with Docker.

-See [Gitlab docs](./docs/gitlab.md) for some gitlab configuration samples.
+See [Gitlab](./docs/gitlab.md) or [Bitbucket](./docs/bitbucket.md) docs for more configuration samples.

 ### Samples